Managing and Overcoming Business Loan Default Challenges

 4. Difficulty in getting approved for loans in the future

 Once you default on a loan coupled with a bad credit score, it is extremely difficult to procure any loan in the future.
 You will have to look for alternative ways to fund your business.
+Debt Recovery Tribunal or DRT proceedings for loan default is not good news for a business.
+So, start managing expenses and seek financial advice from the time you start noticing financial turbulence.

 5. Declaring bankruptcy